 Dick Robinson has been President of Scholastic Inc. (NASDAQ: SCHL) since 1974, Chief Executive Officer since 1975, and Chairman of the Board since 1982.
 He is the second of only two leaders in the history of the company, having succeeded his father, M. R. Robinson, who founded Scholastic in Pittsburgh in 1920 with the publication of a single classroom magazine, The Western Pennsylvania Scholastic.
-Under Richard Robinson’s leadership, Scholastic has become the world’s largest publisher and distributor of children’s books, an industry leader in educational technology and services, and a force in the digital world of children’s media and e-commerce.
+Under Richard Robinson’s leadership, Scholastic has become the world’s largest publisher and distributor of children’s books, a global leader in education, and a force in the digital world of children’s media and e-commerce.

 Ellie oversees the award-winning Trade Publishing division at Scholastic.
 She helped guide the complex production and manufacturing of every one of the Harry Potter books, including the seventh book in the series that broke all publishing sales records when it launched in 2007.
 She is a true expert on kids and reading and the world of children's publishing.